Public Transit Places

 Data Collection

-Public transit systems and governments across North America collect and publish a significant amount of data on public transit ridership.
-Motionworks collects and processes much of this data to help inform its calculations of public transit station activities.
+Public transit systems and governments collect and publish a significant amount of data on public transit ridership.
+Motionworks collects and processes this data to inform its calculations of transit station activity.

 Federal

-At the US Federal Government level, the Federal Transit Administration maintains the National Transit Database FTA NTD.
-Transit operators are required to provide data to the NTD as part of any federal funding agreements they have.
-The NTD releases total monthly boardings by transit system and the mode of transit (e.g., Bus, Light Rail, etc.) on a continual basis.
+The Federal Transit Administration maintains the National Transit Database (FTA NTD).
+Transit operators are required to provide data to the NTD as part of federal funding agreements.
+The NTD releases total monthly boardings by transit system and mode of transit (e.g., Heavy Rail, Light Rail, Commuter Rail) on a continual basis.
 Motionworks checks the NTD for updates on a weekly basis and collects new data where available.

 Individual Systems

 Motionworks collects data released by individual transit systems when the data is published on a regular schedule in an easily machine-readable format.
-The Motionworks update intervals vary depending on the system.
+Update intervals vary depending on the system.

 Motionworks automatically collects data daily from: